-Let’s be honest: Becoming a new mom is scary.
+Let’s be honest: becoming a new mom is scary.
 Motherhood is a beautiful experience unlike any other, but it is also one that brings about feelings of stress, worry and exhaustion.
 The good news is that you are not alone, and you are capable of confronting and overcoming your feelings of anxiety.

-For better or for worse, there is no handbook on how to be the perfect mother.
+For better or worse, there is no handbook on how to be the perfect mother.
 As long as you are following health and safety guidance for things like car seats and safe sleep, there is no one right way of doing things when it comes to parenting.
 It can be difficult to refrain from comparing your choices and decisions – from whether your baby uses a pacifier to whether you subscribe to the cry-it-out method – but this comparison has the potential, while unwarranted, to make you feel inadequate.

-If breastfeeding didn’t work out for you and your baby, but your best friend swears by it for her baby, that’s perfectly fine; the most important thing is that both babies are healthy and fed.
+If breastfeeding didn’t work out for you and your baby, but your best friend swears by it, that’s perfectly fine; the most important thing is that both babies are healthy and fed.
 If you are opting to place your toddler in daycare so you can return to work, trust that this is the best decision for your family even if your mom was a stay-at-home-mom.
 Of course, it’s important to ask for help when you need it, but questioning your choices as a mother based on someone else’s experience will only lead to anxiety about whether you are doing the right thing.

 Take time for yourself

 You didn’t stop having needs once you became a mom.
-Ensuring that you are well-fed, well-rested, and well cared for is just as important for you as it is for your baby.
+Ensuring that you are well-fed, rested, and well cared for is just as important for you as it is for your baby.
 It’s possible — and critically important — to maintain your independence and tend to your needs as a new mom because it will help clear your head and burn off excess anxiety.

-Worry for our children is only exacerbated when we aren’t near them or can’t see what they are doing, but it’s not healthy for you nor baby to spend all of your time together.
-You’ll be amazed at how much better you feel after having lunch with a friend, watching a couple of episodes of your favorite show, practicing yoga for an hour, or even going grocery shopping by yourself.
+Worry for our children is only exacerbated when we aren’t near them or can’t see what they are doing, but it’s not healthy for you or your baby to spend all of your time together.
+You’ll be amazed at how much better you feel after having lunch with a friend, watching a couple of episodes of your favorite show, practicing yoga for an hour or even going grocery shopping by yourself.
 Plus, this allows for extra bonding time between your baby and their other parent, grandparents or trusted friend who offered to babysit.

 Know that you are enough